-Obviously be prudent when conversing with individuals you meet online, never give personal details, transfer any funds or agree to carry luggage etc,
+Be prudent when conversing with individuals you meet online, never give personal details, transfer any funds or agree to carry luggage, etc,

-Find Yourself A Get Out Of Jail Free Card – if the game of Monopoly has taught me one thing it is that having a get out of jail free card can be a life saver.
-We all know our Achilles heel, for some it’s over spending, for others it’s making uninformed decisions.
-Whatever your ‘Plan A’ might be always have a ‘Plan B’.
+Find Yourself A Get Out Of Jail Free Card – if the game of Monopoly has taught me one thing it is that having a get out of jail free card can be a lifesaver.
+We all know our Achilles heel, for some it’s overspending, for others it’s making uninformed decisions.
+Whatever your ‘Plan A’ might always have a ‘Plan B’.
 It doesn’t necessarily need to be set in stone but an idea of how you will proceed should your desired activity, transport, accommodation or income fail can prevent a failed expedition.

 ·What does a perfect day in your life looks like?
 Do you follow any particular routine?

 Our daily routine is dependent on whether we’re house sitting or on the road.
-Daily life at our house sit in southern Costa Rica has been my favourite so far.
+Daily life at our housesit in southern Costa Rica has been my favorite so far.

 As we meandered along the gravel track Jack would disappear into the surrounding jungle in search of something good to sniff and we’d be left to listen to the sounds of the jungle and watch the giant morpho butterflies, toucans and sloths.